Anurag212017/LinuxServer_configuration/README.md

 - Add http://ec2-13-126-103-33.ap-south-1.compute.amazonaws.com/oauth2callback
 as authorized redirect URI.
 - Download the corresponding JSON file, open it et copy the contents.
-- Open `/var/www/catalog/Item-catlog/client_secret.json` and paste the previous contents into the this file.
+- Open `/var/www/catalog/Item-catlog/client_secrets.json` and paste the previous contents into the this file.
-- Replace the client ID to line 25 of the `templates/login.html` file in the project directory.
+- Replace the client ID  of the `templates/login.html` file in the project directory.
+ -->

 ### Step 14.1: Install the virtual environment and dependencies